Stories of Service: How the CDC protects health care workers who are treating coronavirus patients

 In addition to the CDC’s efforts to support the nation during coronavirus, discover the great work other federal employees are doing in the Partnership’s “Stories of Service” blog series.

 - Stories of Service: Meet the biologist helping his agency’s response to COVID-19.

 - Stories of Service: NASA employees partner with local communities to help COVID-19 patients.

 - Stories of Service: Trio of VA doctors fights COVID-19 with virtual health tools

-This post is authored by Zach Taylor, an intern on the Partnership’s Communications team.
+This post is authored by Zach Taylor, a former intern on the Partnership’s Communications team.